Bridgeview, Illinois: Income and poverty

-Harlem Avenue

-Numerous self-owned businesses create an atmosphere similar to that of some Arab diaspora communities across the world.
-Businesses include ethnic grocery stores (containing imported groceries and appliances used to cook regional dishes, cultural souvenirs, and calling cards used specifically for customers to use when speaking to relatives overseas), hookah lounges, and Middle Eastern sweet shops.
-The majority of Arab business owners on Harlem Avenue are from Palestine and Jordan.
-The area is known as "Little Palestine."

 Sports

 Bridgeview was the home of the Chicago Fire professional Major League Soccer team between 2006 and 2019, whose stadium was funded and operated by the village.
 SeatGeek Stadium is also home of the NISA's team, Chicago House AC, the Fire Reserves, the Chicago Red Stars of the National Women's Soccer League and the Chicago Hounds of Major League Rugby.
-Toyota Park hosted the 2006 Major League Soccer All-Star Game, and continues to be a premier venue for important concerts.
-The village has developed a plan to have a mixed commercial and residential zone near the stadium to give the town a commercial and residential hub near the stadium.
-Development has not yet been approved.
+Toyota Park hosted the 2006 Major League Soccer All-Star Game, and continues to be a premier venue for concerts and music festivals.